-New or Used Car or Motor Home Bought from a Dealer
+Registering a New or Used Automobile or Motor Home Bought from a Dealer

-• they are equipped to be compliant for road use
+- they have the equipment required to be compliant for road use

-• they are equipped with tires and not with tracks
+- they are equipped with tires and not tracks

-The registration procedure is the same for all of these vehicles.
+The registration procedure is the same for all of these vehicles except for military-type vehicles, which you can only register at a service outlet.

 The vehicle cannot be registered…